Canada approves Nexen and Progress Energy bids

 The government also said it would impose stricter conditions on investments by state-owned enterprises in the future, and that it would welcome non-controlling minority investments by such enterprises in Canadian firms.

-CNOOC has offered $15.1 billion (9.4 billion pounds) to buy Nexen, which has Alberta oil sands assets and offshore operations in the North Sea, Gulf of Mexico and Nigeria.
+CNOOC has offered $15.1 billion to buy Nexen, which has Alberta oil sands assets and offshore operations in the North Sea, Gulf of Mexico and Nigeria.

 In approving the deal, the Canadian government said CNOOC made significant commitments on transparency, employment and capital investments.